 Traditional desserts of Sri Lanka are

-based mostly on coconut milk.
-"Watlapah
+mostly based on coconut milk.

-"is a pudding made of coconut milk, eggs
+"Watalappan "is a pudding made of

-and sugar.
-Grated coconut mixed with
+coconut milk, eggs and sugar.
+Grated

-sugar, cinnamon, and different spices
+coconut mixed with sugar, cinnamon, and

-used to fill a kind of delicious
+different spices are used to fill a kind

-Yogurt made of buffalo's milk is sold in
+Yogurt which is made of buffalo's milk

-any "kada" (local grocery) in pottery;
+is sold in any "kada" (local grocery) in

-usually it is mixed with natural honey.
+pottery; usually it is mixed with

-flour and coconut rice.
-They are often
+and coconut rice.
+They are often served

-served with spicy curry on a side, and
+with spicy curry on a side, and

 sometimes it is cute and mixed with

-eggs, vegetables, or fried chicken
+eggs, vegetables, or fried chicken on a

-with spices, deep-fried into little
+deep-fried into little balls and served

-balls and served with onions and chili
+with onions and chili red.

-Another option - whole steamed chickpeas
+Another option is steamed chickpeas

 mixed with onions, coconut and spices.